pdaures/csi/architecture.md

 - AuthenticationFilter : checks the request attributes "token" and load associated user from the table USER_TOKENS.

 **Controller :**
-- AccountOverviewController : render the accountOverviewController.jsp
+- AccountOverviewController : render the accountOverview.jsp

 **Services:**
 - AuthenticationServiceImpl : get a userId from a security token